 2) Online emotional support.
 Many health professionals are offering online counselling and support.
 Access to the wonderful free resources on the COPE website as well as telephone support from PANDA (Perinatal Anxiety & Depression Australia) ph.
 1300 726 306 Mon-Fri 9am-7:30pm AEST is still available.
-I offer online counselling sessions as well as an intensive online support package including a one hour counselling session followed by a month of unlimited audio and text messaging support.
+I offer online counselling sessions as well.

 3) Meal trains can be organised with friends and family still able to drop meals off on doorsteps.
 I love setting these up for my clients – they are always so helpful and appreciated.
 I am happy to provide further information about this service – just ask!

 4) Friends and family can grocery shop and drop it off.
 Online shopping is still very much available for many items ranging from blankets and clothes to baby carriers and cloth nappies.

 5) Laundry can be left out for someone to collect, wash, dry, fold and drop off again.
 Remember to ask for help when you need it, most people who can help will be delighted that you’ve asked them!